ctsexton/camsexton.com/README.md

 ```
 php artisan october:env
 ```
 9. At this point you should be good to go code-wise.
-You will need to manually copy over all files in storage/app for images, media etc.
+You will need to manually copy over all files in storage/app for images, media etc. Also do not forget to manually copy over all plugins.
+If it all goes well and you transfer the database file then it should all be configured.
 10. You will also need to add the values for GCAL_API_KEY, GCAL_ID, & GCAL_TIMEZONE to your .env file.